is now available! Read about the new features and fixes from September.

 The More Actions (...) button gives options to Insert Into New File and Insert into Terminal (⌃⌥Enter (Windows, Linux Ctrl+Alt+Enter)).

-If Copilot Chat detects that a code block contains a command, you can run it directly in the integrated terminal with Insert into Terminal (⌃⌥Enter (Windows, Linux Ctrl+Alt+Enter)).
+If Copilot Chat detects that a code block contains a shell command, you can run it directly in the integrated terminal with Insert into Terminal (⌃⌥Enter (Windows, Linux Ctrl+Alt+Enter)).
 This option creates or opens the active terminal and inserts the command text, ready for you to run.

 Copilot Chat code block to list files with Insert into Terminal option visible